hbctraining/Tools-for-reproducible-research/lessons/04_GitHub_desktop.md

 ### Committing Changes

 Before we continue, we want to highlight a few research data management best practices: organize your files, structure your folder and name files consistently.
 We recommend having separate folders for `code` (or `scripts`), `data`, `docs`, `figures`, and `other` to keep your data organized.

-You can make folders in your local git repository just as you normally would in your file browser, such as by right clicking and selecting `New Folder` from the drop down menu.

 For this workshop, we will add folders (and some files) to our repository.
-In order to do download the examples that we will be working from, right-click [this link](https://github.com/hbctraining/reproducibility-tools/raw/master/data/githubdesktop_workshop_materials.zip) and select "**Save File As...**" or "**Download Linked File As..**" from the dropdown menu.
+In order to do this, download the examples that we will be working from by right-clicking [this link](https://github.com/hbctraining/reproducibility-tools/raw/master/data/githubdesktop_workshop_materials.zip) and selecting "**Save File As...**" or "**Download Linked File As..**" from the dropdown menu.
 This should download a zip-compressed (`.zip` file) of the directory that we will be using.
 You can double-click on the `githubdesktop_workshop_materials.zip` file to uncompress it.
-Once this has directory has been uncompressed, move the individual folders within this folder into your GitHub Desktop repository within your file browser.
+Once this has directory has been uncompressed, move the individual folders (`code`, `data`, `docs`, `figures`, and `other`) within this folder into your GitHub Desktop repository within your file browser.

 >**Note: only move the folders _inside_ of `githubdesktop_workshop_materials`, but do not move the parent `githubdesktop_workshop_materials` folder itself or the `util_functions.R` or `Pi Formulas -- from Wolfram MathWorld.pdf` files in that folder -- we will get to those file later**